-spatial correlations.
-For both realistic simulation and the patient data (fig. 3(b) and 3(c)), the empirical distributions are broader than the theoretical F distribution.
-This is likely to reflect the fact that there is still some correlation left in the data - thereby decreasing the effective degrees of freedom.
+For the idealized simulation, the empirical distributions are very close to the theoretical distribution [Fig. 5(a)], showing that the spatial prewhitening was efficient in removing the spatial correlations.
+For both realistic simulation and the patient data [Fig. 3(b) and (c)], the empirical distributions are broader than the theoretical F distribution.
+This is likely to reflect the fact that there is still some correlation left in the data-thereby decreasing the effective DOFs.
 Indeed, we did not perform temporal prewhitening in order to preserve the signal [35] and the spatial covariance was estimated on a limited number of time points in order to ensure stationarity and avoid contamination by spikes.

 The fitted distributions generally represent well the empirical distributions.
-However, for the real background EEG, there is a tendency for the empirical distribution to have a thicker tail than the fitted distribution, which is more prominent for 3 sources (fig. 3(b) and 3(c)).
+However, for the real background EEG, there is a tendency for the empirical distribution to have a thicker tail than the fitted distribution, which is more prominent for three sources [Fig. 3(b) and (c)].
 This may suggest that in our examples the real EEG background is not perfectly Gaussian.